CatarinaCarolina/BiG-SCAPE-workshop/README.md

 - Unzipped the Pfam-A models somewhere and remembered its location
 - Unzipped the example data somewhere and remembered its location

 Now lets actually run BiG-SCAPE 2.
-The first command should take approximately 1 minute, and will let you explore both a mix bin, where all BGC records are compared to each other in a pairwise manner, as well as antiSMASH product category based bins, where BGC records are grouped by their respective categories:
+The first command should take approximately 1 minute, and will let you explore both a mix bin, where all BGC records are compared to each other in a pairwise manner, as well as antiSMASH product category based bins, where BGC records are grouped by their respective categories.

+In the following command, replace JK1_tutorial with the location of your example data, and pfam/Pfam-A.hmm with the location of your extracted PFAM models.
+You can specify any location you wish for the `-o JK1_tutorial_out` parameter.
+This specifies in what directory the output data will end up.

 ```
 bigscape cluster -i JK1_tutorial/ -o JK1_tutorial_out -p pfam/Pfam-A.hmm --mix
 ```
-Replace JK1_tutorial with the location of your example data, and pfam/Pfam-A.hmm with the location of your extracted PFAM models.
-You can specify any location you wish for the `-o JK1_tutorial_out` parameter.
-This specifies in what directory the output data will end up.

 Once this is done running, open the index.html in your output folder.
 You will be prompted to select a database to read from.